Visitor Comments

 Namit Arora, Photo by Ajmal JamiSHUNYA, a labor of love and folly, went online in Feb 2000.
 It hosts photos by Namit Arora, and writing by him and Usha Alexander.

-NAMIT ARORA grew up in Gwalior, famous for its fort, Tansen, and the first epigraphic evidence of zero.
-After IIT Kharagpur and an MS in computer engineering from Louisiana, he played a cog in the wheel of Internet technology for two decades at both failed startups and big corporations in Silicon Valley.
-It’s unclear if this made him wise but it did enable him to attend lectures of dubious practical value at Stanford and to live, work, or travel in scores of countries, with yearlong stints in London and Amsterdam.
-He quit this profession in 2013 and returned to India.
-For two years, he volunteered with the Delhi government to find innovative solutions to civic problems; he led the drafting of Delhi's solar energy policy and a task force on air pollution.
+NAMIT ARORA is a writer and travel photographer based near Delhi.
+Raised in Gwalior, a city famous for its historic fort, Tansen, and the first epigraphic evidence of zero, he studied at IIT Kharagpur and earned an MS in computer engineering from Louisiana.
+For two decades, he played a cog in the wheel of Internet technology at both failed startups and big corporations in Silicon Valley.
+It’s unclear if this made him wiser but it did allow him to take social science courses of dubious practical value at Stanford, and to live, work, or travel in scores of countries, with yearlong stints in London and Amsterdam.
+He quit this profession in 2013 for a life of reading and writing, returned to India, and volunteered for two years with the Delhi government to find innovative solutions to civic problems; he led the drafting of Delhi's solar energy policy and a task force on air pollution.

 Namit has written for venues like 3 Quarks Daily, The Caravan, The Baffler, The Humanist, Philosophy Now, The TLS, The Philosopher, Himal, The Wire, Outlook India, and five anthologies (see an archive of his articles and some favorite books).
 He won the 3QD Arts & Literature Prize in 2011.
 On a two-year break, 2004–06, he traveled across India and kept a photojournal.
 Over 15 museums, 40 academies, and 60 publishers have licensed his photos.
 His videography includes River of Faith, a film on the Kumbh Mela.
-Namit has authored three books: (1) Indians: A Brief History of a Civilization, (2) The Lottery of Birth, and (3) the novel A California Story (US) / Love and Loathing in Silicon Valley (India).
-His latest project is a history web series in ten episodes.
+Namit's three books include: (1) Indians: A Brief History of a Civilization, (2) The Lottery of Birth: On Inherited Social Inequalities, and (3) the novel A California Story (US) / Love and Loathing in Silicon Valley (India).
+His latest is Indians, a history web series in ten episodes produced by The Wire.
 He is on Twitter, Facebook, YouTube, and Email.

 Photo Licensing and Copyright (Selected Licensee Organizations)